BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available in cities and offer door-to-door convenience, especially for short distances, late-night travel, or when carrying heavy luggage.
-Doors often open and close automatically, so don't try to operate them yourself.
+Taxis are readily available in cities and offer door-to-door convenience, especially for late-night travel or when carrying heavy luggage.
+Doors often open and close automatically.

 Tip:Have your destination written in Japanese or shown on a map on your phone, as not all drivers speak English.
-Tipping is not customary and can even be seen as rude.
-Avoid hailing taxis during rush hour if possible, as traffic can significantly increase the fare.
-Many taxis accept credit cards, but it's wise to have some cash.
+Tipping is not customary and can even be considered rude.
+Be aware of late-night surcharges.
+If you're traveling with more than four people, you might need to book a larger taxi or van in advance.

 Ferries

-Ferries are essential for exploring Japan's numerous islands, from the art islands of the Seto Inland Sea to the subtropical Okinawan archipelago.
-They offer a different pace of travel and often stunning coastal views.
+Ferries are essential for exploring Japan's numerous islands, from the popular Seto Inland Sea to the remote Ogasawara Islands.
+They offer a more relaxed pace and often scenic views.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.